PacktWorkshops/The-Supervised-Learning-Workshop/Chapter 2 - Exploratory Data Analysis and Visualization/README.md

 In order to run the unittests:
  - open a cmd/terminal prompt
- - navigate to the Chapter 1 - Fundamentals directory
+ - navigate to the Chapter 2 - Exploratory Data Analysis and Visualization directory
  - run the following command at the prompt:

 `py.test --nbval -p no:warnings`